jjpickering10/CI-MS3-CoastalCatchIOW/docs/testing/TESTING.md

 - Tested rating functionality.
 If logged in users havent rated a location.
 The message 'You havent rated this yet" is displayed.
 After successful rating.
 This is updated to their rating.
 Total rating for location is updated along with it.

+- Tested that only certain links are visible to certain users, for both regular and mobile nav view.

+- Tested on various browsers.

 ***User Stories***

 ### User Stories